jfredrickson5/alphanumeric/pages/what-we-deliver.md

 ---
-title: What we deliver
+title: Emerging Technologies
 permalink: /what-we-deliver/
 layout: primary
-lead: Strategies and services that help agencies provide excellent value to the public.
+lead: Summaries, strategies, and statuses of the latest in tech for Federal innovators.
 content_wide: true
 content_focus: false
 redirect_from: